zestia/ember-select-box/docs/how-it-works.md

 Browser forms are submitted when Enter is pressed inside a text field.
 So if your select box has an associated text field, and Enter is pressed - it too will submit the form.
 This is just how browsers work.

-This addon makes sure that if there is an **active** option, then this addon will call `preventDefault` on the keydown event - because in this case, we want the _option to be selected_ and _not_ the form to be submitted.
+If there is an **active** option and Enter is pressed, then this addon will call `preventDefault` on the keydown event - because in this case, we want the _option to be selected_ and _not_ the form to be submitted!
 Focus will remain in the text field, so a subsequent press of the Enter key will indeed submit the form as normal.

 ### Accessibility